Tahoum/ng-phones/README.md

 # NgPhones

-NgPhones is a simple angular module for selecting d
+NgPhones is a simple angular module for selecting international phone codes.

 ## Installation